 How to keep it?
 One: play down reserves.
 Two: play down Scottish wealth without it.

 This they did to great success, and still do despite vast new fields discovered in the last two years.
-They are still doing it, “deliberately”, to quote an old joke.
+They are still doing it, “deliberately”, to quote an old unionist faux pas.

 Alas, the SNP under Willie Wolfe gradually wound down the campaign to regain our oil reserves.
 They were embarrassed at the slogan ‘Scotland’s oil’ feeling they might be seen as selfish in not sharing it.
 (I share reader’s exasperation over that climb down.)